quocbao238/Flutter-Bloc-VietNam-Covid-19-News/README.md

 # VietNam-Covid-19-News App - Flutte-Bloc 8.0.0

-* VietNam-Covid-19-News App create by Flutter use BLoc
+* VietNam-Covid-19-News App create by Flutter version 2.8.1 && flutter_bloc version 8.0.0
+*

 * I have developed this app all by myself and I would be happy to share the APK of the app for testing purposes
 * Hope you like it 👍.
 Give me a star if you like it ⭐